orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

     otbcli_BandMath -inxml saved_applications_parameters.xml
                     -exp "(im1b1 - im2b1)"

-In this cas it will use as mathematical expression “(im1b1 - im2b1)” instead of “abs(im1b1 - im2b1)”.
+In this case it will use as mathematical expression “(im1b1 - im2b1)” instead of “abs(im1b1 - im2b1)”.

 Finally, you can also launch applications directly from the command-line